RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 | **10** | ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/10pop.png)|
 | **15** | ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/15pop.png)|

-## Combines
+## Combinations

-Holding the total the same (either 50 or 100), I played around with the four different combinations of n_pop and sample_size that resulted in those 2 totals.
+Holding the total the same (either 50 or 100), I played around with a couple different combinations of n_pop and sample_size that resulted in those 2 totals (see table).
 Here are a few plots.
-I think my favorite is the heatmap because it shows how the n_pop and sample size differently affect power across n_pop and sample size.
+I think my favorite is the heatmap for the Total = 50, because it shows how the n_pop and sample size differently affect power.

 | Sample Size | N_pop | Total |
 | --- | --- | --- |